Friday, 1 August 2025

 Hairspray and acrylic dust weathering effects SBS

-If you like a dusty operational look to your AFV models and are quite handy with the hairspray technique this process can create realistic looking disrupted dust effects.
-What we are aiming for is to selectively remove, mark and disrupt an airbrushed dust toned layer of paint.
-We are effectively reverse ‘hairspray chipping’ the surface to leave deposits rather than creating small chips.
+If you like a dusty operational look to your AFV models and are quite handy with the hairspray technique this process can create realistic looking disrupted dust and light mud effects.
+What we are aiming to do is to selectively remove, mark and disrupt an airbrushed dust toned layer of paint.
+We are effectively reverse ‘hairspray chipping’ the surface to leave small deposits rather than creating small chips.
 This works best using acrylic paints over a layer of hairspray or chipping fluid.

 It is worth noting that any heavy built-up textured dirt layers are best applied before this dust layer so as to keep the overall dust and mud tones consistent and realistic.

 After airbrushing your dust coat paint layer over the hairspray, the idea is to then agitate the surface with H2O removing small or larger sections of the overlying dust layer depending on the effect you are after.
-Essentially leaving the dust deposits where you want them to remain.
-You can streak a brush downwards to recreate a graduated deterioration of the surface dust due to rain.
+Essentially, to leave the dust and light mud deposits where you want them to remain.
+To create these effects we can use various tools but a paintbrush on its own will be good enough.
+You can streak brush stokes downwards to create a graduated deterioration of the surface dust due to rain.
 Rub it or ‘smudge it’ away where the crew would have disrupted it.
-Push it towards areas where it would have natirally deposited.
-Scrub it over raised surface detail leaving it in all the nooks and crannies, and marking and scraping it where objects have come into contact with it.
+Push it into areas where it would have naturally deposited.
+Scrub over raised surface detail leaving it in all the nooks and crannies, and marking and scraping it where objects have come into contact with it.

 Undisturbed dust layer on a Pz.IV muffler.